 The School of Dental Medicine Clinics are located at 240 South 40th Street, Philadelphia, PA (at the corner of 40th and Locust Streets).
-For more information, please call 215-898-8965.
+See directions »

 A full range of general and specialty services are available through the teaching clinics of the School of Dental Medicine, including the following: